 Indeed, Camelot saw more than its share of wars in the Vulgate stories.
 The city's defenses were formidable, surviving a war against the Saxons and another invasion in which Cornishmen aided the Saxons.
 "After the bridges were raised and the gates shut, they [a group of knights] climbed high on the walls to see whether or not the Saxons were coming to storm the city, but the Saxons did not have the will," reads a section of one story (translation by Rupert Pickens).

 The text says that Arthur held court in a castle (or a tower as it's sometimes called) furnished with a main courtyard, bedrooms, areas for feasting and, apparently, the Round Table.
 The castle is close enough to a body of water so that in one story Arthur could see a boat coming into Camelot holding what turned out to be a dead maiden.

-While tournaments are held frequently the people of Camelot also enjoyed other, less-violent, forms of recreation.
+While tournaments are held frequently, the people of Camelot also enjoyed other, less-violent, forms of recreation.
 In one story, Lancelot gives King Arthur a fine chess set, knowing that Queen Guinevere is a good player.

-According to the text, it was a wedding gift from Guinevere’s father, King Leodagan of Carmelide, after Arthur asked her hand in marriage.
+According to the text, it was a wedding gift from Guinevere's father, King Leodagan of Carmelide, after Arthur asked for her hand in marriage.
 At the time, there were already 100 knights (out of 150) who were members of the table.
 This led Arthur to ask the magician Merlin to choose the remaining members to bring it to full complement, emphasizing that each must be chivalrous.

 When they were assembled, Merlin said that from "now on you must love one another and hold one another as dear as brothers, for from the love and sweetness of this table where you will be seated there will be born in your hearts such a great joy and friendship that you will leave your wives and children to be with one another and to spend your youth together," (translation by Martha Asher).
 The names of the knights were engraved on their chairs.